Erwin Koeman: Playing career

 A midfielder, Koeman played with Groningen, Mechelen – where he won the Belgian League in 1989 and 1988 Cup Winners' Cup during the team's heyday – and PSV, where they became league champions in 1990–91 and 1991–92 seasons.

+International career

-In April 1983, he and his brother Ronald debuted for the Netherlands national football team during a 3–0 friendly loss against Sweden in Utrecht.
+In April 1983, Erwin Koeman and his brother Ronald debuted for the Netherlands national football team during a 3–0 friendly loss against Sweden in Utrecht.

+Koeman was part of the Dutch squads for UEFA Euro 1988 and 1990 FIFA World Cup, winning the former.
+He missed a possible selection for 1994 FIFA World Cup due to an injury in April 1994.

 Managerial career

 Early career

 Koeman finished his playing career with Groningen in 1998 and became youth coach at PSV.
 In October 2001, he was promoted to assistant manager under Eric Gerets, and for the 2004–05 season became manager in RKC Waalwijk.
 He managed RKC for one season before moving to Feyenoord.
 In March 2006, he extended his contract to the summer 2009.
 However, on 3 May 2007, Koeman announced his immediate resignation due to motivational problems, after a troublesome season, where Feyenoord eventually finished seventh.